microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ### Boost line lookup by using a balanced binary tree

-With string concatenation out of the way we can not open large file.
+With string concatenation out of the way, we cannot open large file.
 This leads us to another potential performance issue.
 Say we load a 64MB file, the piece table will have 1000 nodes.
 Even though we cache line break positions in every node, we don't know which absolute line number is in which node.
 To get the content of a line, we have to go through all nodes until we find the node containing that line.
 In our example we have to iterate through up to 1000 nodes depending on which line number we look for.
 Thus, the time complexity of the worst case is O(N) (N is the count of nodes).

 Caching the absolute line numbers in each node and using binary search on the list of nodes boosts lookup speed but whenever we modify a node, we have to visit all following nodes to apply the line number delta.
 This is a no-go but the idea of binary search is good.
 To achieve the same effect, we can leverage a balanced binary tree.